 IPCH is the only university-based research institute in the US that supports the integration of expertise across the arts, sciences, and humanities for the study and preservation of cultural artifacts.

-Recent news from across the Institute
+News from across the Institute

 -